 This is because the increased decelerative force will shift more weight forward.
 This would put more weight over the front wheels, and less over the rears.

-Maintaining the same brake bias results in the front brakes not having enough braking power (relative to the now increased weight at the front), and the rear brakes now applying the same power to wheels which have less weight over them.
-If the car was perfectly biased before, then using stickier tires now would cause the rears to lock up first.
+Maintaining the same brake bias results in the front brakes not having enough braking power (relative to the now increased weight at the front), and the rear brakes now applying the same power to wheels that have less weight over them.
+If the car was perfectly biased before, then using grippier tires now would cause the rears to lock up first.

 Other Physical Components

 There are some more physical components that can be adjusted to have an effect on the brake balance.
 These come in the form of specific components within the braking system of the car, such as the rotor diameters and the brake caliper diameters.
 Increasing both of these at the front will lead to front biasing, and at the back will lead to rear biasing.

 The brake pad coefficient of friction – essentially how much braking force it can apply to the wheels, or how much stopping power it has – can also be altered to increase biasing in one direction.
 Stronger brake pads at the front with higher coefficients will lead to front biasing, while higher coefficients of friction at the back will do the opposite.